In the Beginning:

 let’s review—the book of Genesis 3:1–24

 Lesson 3 The Fall of Adam & Eve describes how men and women inherit original sin from our first parents, Adam and Eve.
-This is some of the most important information in the Old Testament, and the third chapter in the book of Genesis sets out the consequence of sin—death.
-All men and women are born into original sin.
-This section of the book of Genesis also contains the protoevangelium, or “first good news” (first Gospel), in which God indicates that humanity won’t always be denied access to the tree of the knowledge of good and evil or to the tree of life.
+This is some of the most important information in the Old Testament, and the third chapter in the book of Genesis sets out death as a consequence of the sin of Adam and Eve.
+As a result, all men and women are born into original sin.
+This section of the book of Genesis also contains the protoevangelium, or “first good news” (first Gospel), in which God indicates that humanity won’t always be denied access to the tree of life.
 Both the Old and New Testaments deal with the steps that God takes to bring about the possibility of salvation for men and women.

 a tale of two brothers